bitdog-io/bitdog-client/docs/commandMessage.md

 			"p":"169.77.83.12",

-			// (c.n) The node id of the message source
+			// (c.n) The node id of the message source "n":"555555555555-b07e-4ceb-b9e1-555555555555",
-			// Only present when message comes from a node "n":"555555555555-b07e-4ceb-b9e1-555555555555",

-			// (c.u) The user of the message source
-			// Only present when message comes from an administration application "u":"person@domain.com"

 			// (c,r) The realm id of the message source node "r":"555555555555-d172-4121-bb68-555555555555"